kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### updateAllRecords(params)

 >* Updates details of multiple records in an app, by specifying their record number, or a different unique key.
->* Can update no limit records from index 101 onwards to kintone app, rollback on per unit of 2000 record.
+>* Can update unlimited number of records to kintone app, rollback can be performed on each block of 2000 records.

 **Parameters**